 "We’ve kept that scale stable for 20 years,” Dr. Dickison said.
-Going forward from the Next Generation NCLEX, the exam will continue to offer longitudinal comparisons of nurse ability; scores will be comparable from 4 years ago to a year after the NGN launches.
+Going forward from the Next Generation NCLEX, he noted, the exam will continue to offer longitudinal comparisons of nurse ability; scores will be comparable from 4 years ago to a year after the NGN launches.

 WHAT WILL CHANGE FROM THE CURRENT NCLEX

-- The test will use partial-credit scoring.
+- Some items on the test will use partial-credit (dichotomous and polytomous).